tangodata/draft.tangoandchaos/source/pages/04/04_21_amarras.md

 How about the piano.
 Do you hear Biaggi?
 It sounds like him -- but it can't be, because D'Arienzo fired him in 1938!
 ([See note.](../comments_updates_new.htm#biaggi))
 I'm sure D'Arienzo liked Biaggi's sound, and he may have decided to hire someone to replicate it.
 But is it the same?
 Here are two examples of Biaggi playing with his own orchestra after he left D'Arienzo.
 They're from about the same time that _Amarras_ was recorded:

-_BIAGGI, piano_
-Biaggimix.xspf
+**_BIAGGI, piano_**
+{% include playaudio.html
+src='Biaggimix' %}

 The first part is from _Gaucho Sentimiento_, and Biaggi's piano has a sharp, silvery sound.
-Then, the part at the end is from _Incendio._ In _Incendio_ it sounds like he's attacking the piano.
+Then, the part at the end is from _Incendio._
+In _Incendio_ it sounds like he's attacking the piano.
 It's like he's driving his fingers down into the keys, and it's so much louder than the rest of the music, that it almost sounds distorted -- as if he's about to overload the old recording equipment.

 At first, I thought the piano in _Amarras_ sounded like Biaggi, but after listening to these two examples, I can hear a difference.
 And I'm sure the difference would have been even more dramatic when he was playing live in the milongas.
-It must have been unforgettable -- the sound exploding straight from the piano, undistorted by the old recordings we hear today; his hands flying; attacking the keys -- literally bringing audiences to their feet.
+It must have been unforgettable -- the sound exploding straight from the piano, undistorted by the old recordings we hear today;
+his hands flying; attacking the keys -- literally bringing audiences to their feet.
 People were staying on the floor to applaud him after the tandas, until finally, D'Arienzo couldn't take it any more, and got rid of him.
 That's why his _sobre nombre_ was _Manos Brujas_. ("Magic Hands" ...
 "Wizard Hands".)

 After Biaggi left D'Arienzo, he took rhythmic _tango picado_ to a new level.
 The opportunities to play with the _compás_ in his tangos are endless, and for a while, some of his _valses_ were my favorite pieces for dancing.
 But everything changes.
 I've become a little older, and more contemplative, and I know more.
 Some of the Castillo _valses_ have moved up to join them ... and of course there's Vargas ... and Troilo with Fiorentino, and ... well, I guess my list is getting top-heavy.
 Everything we've discussed so far in this chapter is at the top -- along with about a hundred other tangos as well.
 The more I dance, and the more I learn, the better it gets.
 It's great, isn't it?